 Please note that online positions may also be available.

 Start Date, Hours, and Payment

 Work-study jobs begin at the start of a term.
-The start date is July 2, 2018 for summer term, October 1, 2018 for fall term and January 7, 2019 for winter term.
+The start date is July 2, 2018 for summer term, October 1, 2018 for fall term, January 7, 2019 for winter term and April 1, 2019 for spring term.
 All jobs will end on or before June 15, 2019, the last day of the last term of the school year.

 All students can work 20 hours maximum per week and have no more than two (2) work-study jobs at the same time.
 If the student has two jobs, the maximum hours they can work is 20 across both jobs.
 During any institutional breaks (Thanksgiving, Winter Break, Spring Break etc.) the student can work 40 hours per week.